cwk30/cwk30.github.io/Engineering.md

 ![Close up]({{ site.baseurl }}/images/closeup.jpg)
 _Survivability: Check._

 Once again, we submitted our project to SSEF 2014, and was shortlisted to participate once more!

 ![SSEF 2014]({{ site.baseurl }}/images/ssef2014grp.jpg)
 _Same same but different._

 ![SSEF 2014]({{ site.baseurl }}/images/ssef2014.jpg)
 _School Photo for all participants! ft. our plane #photobomb_

+The poster can be viewed [here]({{ site.baseurl }}/images/Research@YDSP_UAV Project Poster.jpg).

 Once more at the YDSP Congress: